orbitalchicken/Roadmap/New.md

 	Ctrl to launch new instance
-	middle-click on empty pinned group wants to kill something? different system settings modules (say colors and date-time) get grouped together, despite having a different icon in settings, "window list" applet (when switched to modern) looks as if it's added and broken.
+	middle-click on empty pinned group wants to kill something? different system settings modules (say colors and date-time) get grouped together, despite having a different icon

 menu:
 	With the modern layout, the Menu icon (the Mint logo) looks blurry compared to the “crisp” icons of the grouped applications taskbar